What is VPN, How VPN Works and What’s the Use of VPN

 The Internet is fraught with threats of invasion of privacy and eavesdropping on the Internet.
 To protect user privacy, VPN services came to our rescue.

-A personal VPN service is identical to connecting to a company’s network, except that users connect to the servers provided by the VPN provider and receive a new IP address from the country of the user’suser’s choice.
-It is now the best defence against online crime.
+A personal VPN service is identical to connecting to a company’s network, except that users connect to the servers provided by the VPN provider and receive a new IP address from the country of the user’s choice.
+It is now the best defense against online crime.

 There are many free and paid VPN services out there nowadays.
-I have compiled five reasons why you should always use a VPN when travelling and possibly on an ongoing basis.
+I have compiled five reasons why you should always use a VPN when traveling and possibly on an ongoing basis.

 A virtual private network (VPN) provides a secure, confidential user connection to the Internet.
 When a person goes online, his device is assigned a unique IP address, through which users can identify and even spy on him.